IOI Corporation Bhd

 -

-The company reports that it conducts appropriate due diligence on prospective suppliers to assess compliance with the policy and also identifies appropriate measures to be carried out prior to entering into any contract.
-If suppliers miss targets in time-bound plans then the company will cease to do business with them.
-However, no timeframes of actions are provided.
+The company reports that it conducts appropriate due diligence on prospective suppliers to assess compliance with the policy and also identifies appropriate measures to be carried out before entering into any contract.
+Non-compliance with the company's sustainability policy will trigger engagement and, if required, corrective action plans and re-evaluation of commercial relationships for repeated failures.
+However, no timeframes for actions are provided.

 -

-The company publishes KPIs for compliance, however, no time bound was reported and data does not cover all sourcing.
+The company publishes KPIs for compliance, however, no time-bound target was reported and the data does not cover all sourcing.

 -